 my "don't manually install any additional packages" constraint.

-You may have noticed that the link to the awk
+You may have noticed that the link to the awk script is

 a specific git rev. That's because I did eventually end up rewriting it